After two years of building the campaign, youth activists are working together for the rights of every child, on every continent.

 Formal 100 Million launch events have been organised in Bangladesh, Brazil, Chile, Ghana, Togo, Peru, Sweden, Germany, and the United States, while youth activists and human rights campaigners from countries including Uganda, Niger, Japan, Panama, Colombia, Liberia and many others have started campaigning under the 100 Million banner.
 Led by passionate young people and supported by civil society campaigning organisations, 100 Million groups are now operating on every continent.

-- In Chile, youth leaders around the country are participating in human rights education, in order to support young people in their communities understand their rights and take action for their delivery.
+In Chile, youth leaders around the country are participating in human rights education, in order to support young people in their communities understand their rights and take action for their delivery.
 (Image left: official launch of the campaign in Chile, with Kailash Satyarthi.)

-We cannot wait to motivate millions more of you to take the pledge and join us in the fight for the rights of every child – we hope you will join us!
+We cannot wait to motivate millions more of you to join the movement and join us in the fight for the rights of every child - we hope you will join us!